ACADEMY OF NEVADA BALLET THEATRE

 Annual Spring Concert

-Children's Program Spring Concert 2011: Peter Rabbit.
-Photo by Virginia Trudeau
+2014 Children's Program Spring Concert Cinderella.
+Photo by Virginia Trudeau.

-In the spring, Academy students in Pre-Ballet 1-3 and Ballet 1-8 are eligible to enroll in Ensembles which
+In the Spring, Academy Ballet Majors are eligible to enroll in Ensembles which

 rehearse and perform an additional number in the Spring Concert.
 This experience gives students an